kevin-a-rodriguez/security-blog/contact.md

 permalink: /contact/
 ---

-I'm open to conversations about penetration testing roles, security research collaboration, or feedback on anything I've written here.
+I'm open to oppurtunities in penetration testing, security research collaboration, or feedback on anything found on my blog posts.

+You can reach me here:

 **Email:** [kevin.a.rodriguez@protonmail.com](mailto:kevin.a.rodriguez@protonmail.com)